How Legal Separation Works in Virginia: Divorce From Bed and Board

 Separation Agreements

 Separation agreements, also known as property settlement agreements, are legal contracts signed by both spouses.
-In an ordinary divorce case or a "bed and board divorce," spouses can use these agreements to decide any of the questions of custody, child support, property division, debt, and other matters which a court would otherwise have to decide in a court hearing as a part of the divorce.
+In an ordinary divorce case or a divorce from bed and board, spouses can use these agreements to decide questions of custody, child support, property division, debt, and other matters that a court would otherwise have to decide in a court hearing as part of the divorce.
 Most separation agreements deal with all divorce-related issues and can even state that neither spouse will file a fault-based divorce.

 Separation Agreements are Binding